-Both of the physical DC inputs can be used when homing the driver.
+Up to three physical DC inputs can be used when homing the driver.
 A Backplane Proximity bit is available in the network output data that can be used to control when the home input is acted upon.
-This is typically used in applications where the home input is triggered multiple times in a machine cycle, and the system need to control which trigger is acted upon.
+This is typically used in applications where the home input triggers multiple times in a machine cycle, and the system needs to control which trigger is acted upon.